May 20, 2018

 Note that any true constitution (like myself, a Phosphorus) still belongs to that constitution, “medically speaking”, when healed; ne is just a better version of nemself, uninhibited by disorder and the cumbersome mentalities that accompany it.
 How good we are when harmonized further depends on our tendency to rise above our lower qualities, even as they are subdued when balanced, but still beg us to choose the higher.

-If you seek the expertise of a homeopath to ameliorate a chronic ailment, you are likely to strip away layers of degradation before you reach a cure.
+If you seek the expertise of a homeopath to ameliorate a chronic ailment, you will strip away layers of degradation before you reach a cure.
 These layers may remain within the realm of one remedy type or require different remedies to treat.
 A variety of factors play into the need for more than one remedy in chronic conditions: the number/types of traumas, as well as how disordered the individual is, are major factors.
-The Western tendency to bandage leads to a concept known as suppression, wherein pseudo-medicines and escapist emotional tendencies drive illness deeper, perhaps even generating more layers (pharmaceuticals are often “traumatic” in and of themselves (Owen 399)).
-The symptoms of any disease denote the vital force’s attempt to heal itself; prevent it from doing just that and the disorder not only remains, but worsens in magnitude over time, for the body and mind must seek healing elsewhere.
-So is the case with acne: when treated with topical cream, this outward manifestation of toxicity may lead to digestive issues, or further those that instigated it.
-Thus, the job of the homeopath is to work through years and years of suppression, including relevant emotional trauma or seemingly-minor physical maladies, in order to uncover the origin of present illness.
+The Western tendency to bandage, however, may just the cake.
+Pharmaceuticals are often “traumatic” in and of themselves (Owen 399) given that they suppress.
+The symptoms of any disease denote the vital force’s attempt to heal itself; prevent it from doing just that (by stuffing up a runny nose instead of allowing it to run) and the disorder not only remains, but worsens in magnitude over time, for the body and mind must seek healing elsewhere, via necessarily graver symptoms.
+So is the case with acne–when treated with topical cream, this outward manifestation of toxicity may lead to digestive issues, or further those that instigated it.
+Just search “Accutane side effects” on DuckDuckGo and see for yourself… Thus, the job of the homeopath is to work through years and years of suppression, including relevant emotional trauma or seemingly-minor to major physical maladies unrectified, in order to uncover the origin of present illness.
 Once treatment heals this root cause, a true cure can be effected.

-*One constitution will tend to be most apparent, the most expressed, at any given point in one’s life (apparent to the homeopath, and the individual that self-reflects); for example, I am a mixture of Phosphorus, Sulphur, Arsenicum Album, and Ignatia constitutions primarily.
-In high school I believe Arsenicum Album embodied me the most–I was incredibly critical of myself, my evaluations always taking on a negative tone… I was also a total brat to my mother.
-Healing with Arsenicum has just blown my mind; sure, I mended my relationship with her before the majority of this (my decline) went down, but the remedy has allowed me to feel even less perturbed by the outside world than I did in high school, when rather healthy.
-Again, I worked on myself so much while sick, but lifting the burden of the altered personality has solidified my efforts.
-When I finished healing with Arsenicum, Ignatia, and a little bit of Sulphur, my Phosphorus constitution was fully expressed–I was so sensitive, so sympathetic, and so in need of love.
-Because I was rather deep into each remedy type’s pathological state, I literally became a new person every time I healed with one remedy.
-Of course the other constitutions that comprised my personality “poked through” the outermost, or most apparent constitution I embodied at any given time, but one still tended to dominate.
-The degree to which this outermost constitution dominates will vary from person to person, maybe even resulting in a somewhat “confused” case.
+**One constitution will tend to be most apparent, most expressed, at any given point in one’s life; for example, I am a mixture of Phosphorus, Sulphur, Arsenicum Album, and Ignatia constitutions primarily (Ignatia likely being the most extraneous).
+When I had mainly finished healing with Arsenicum and Ignatia, my Phosphorus constitution was fully expressed–I was so sensitive, so sympathetic, and so in need of love, quite a contrast to the controlling, dominant, and highly analytical Arsenicum nature I had previously exemplified.
+Because I was rather deep into each constitution’s pathological state, I literally felt like a new person every time I healed with one remedy.
+Of course the other constitutions that comprised my personality “poked through” the outermost, or most apparent constitution I embodied at any given time, but one still dominated.

 I’ve listed a few guiding factors below so that you may reap the greatest benefit out of your homeopathic treatment.